ashleybostrom/trackingonwork/README.md

 * Type `quit;` to exit MySQL when you are complete

 ## Usage
-When you have created your databases, type `npm start` to view databases and create, read, update, or delete any data.
+When you have created your databases, type `npm run seeds && npm start` to view databases and create, read, update, or delete any data.
 You will be able to see any changes in your CLI.

 ## Walk-Through Video
 * [![Watch the video]]